Mr 2Kay: Robbery

 On 25 October 2017, Mr 2Kay was reportedly robbed by four armed men in his hotel room at Eko Hotels and Suites at Victoria Island, Lagos after performing at 2Baba's Buckwyld and Breathless Concert, which took place at the convention centre of Eko Hotel.
-2Kay was left with injuries sustain from the robbery.
-The robbers totally bound his arms, legs and mouth while they left with his valuables which included clothes, jewelry, phones, perfumes, and money.
-One week after robbery Mr 2Kay released a new single "Pray for Me" which was scheduled for a late November release along with his forthcoming album which is currently on hold due to the incident.
+2Kay was left with injuries sustained from the robbery.
+One week after the robbery, Mr 2Kay released a new single "Pray for Me" which was scheduled for a late November release.
 His label, Grafton Records, had to push back the album release date.
 On 7 November 2017, Mr 2Kay reportedly filed a $500 million lawsuit against the management of Eko Hotels and Suites where the incident happened in October.

 Notable performances

 He has performed in several popular events and shows since his rise to stardom, performed in events like: